mrmenndev/debloat-android/README.md

 An interactive `powershell` script to uninstall bloatware via `adb`.

-For Mac and Linux user I recommend using [Universal Android Debloater](https://gitlab.com/W1nst0n/universal-android-debloater)
+For Mac and Linux users use [Universal Android Debloater](https://gitlab.com/W1nst0n/universal-android-debloater)

 ---